Victoria School

 Victoria School (VS) is a government autonomous boys' secondary school in Siglap, Singapore.
+The school has a hostel.
 Established in 1876, it is Singapore's second oldest state secondary school.

-It offers a six-year Integrated Programme, which allows students to skip the Singapore-Cambridge GCE Ordinary Level examinations and proceed to Victoria Junior College for Years 5 and 6 and take the Singapore-Cambridge GCE Advanced Level examinations at the end of Year 6.
+It offers a six-year Integrated Programme.
+This allows students to skip the Singapore-Cambridge GCE Ordinary Level examinations and proceed to Victoria Junior College for Years 5 and 6.
+The Singapore-Cambridge GCE Advanced Level examinations are taken at the end of Year 6.

 History

 Kampong Glam: 1876-1900

 Victoria School began in 1876 as an English class for 12 Malay boys at Kampong Glam Malay Branch School.
 The first headmaster was Y. A. Yzelman.

 Syed Alwi: 1900-1933

 In 1900, Kampong Glam Malay Branch School merged with Kampong Glam Malay School and moved to Syed Alwi Road near the Victoria Bridge, so the school was renamed Victoria Bridge School.
 At the time, it was a feeder school for secondary schools, including Raffles Institution, then the only government secondary school in Singapore.
 In 1909, Victoria Bridge School added classes for Standard Five to alleviate the enrolment pressure at Raffles Institution.
 In 1931, it became the second government secondary school in Singapore.